Force over Distance: Chapter 15

 “None of this makes sense,” Young growled.

-“We already explained it to you,” Greer said, dragging Rush down the corridor.
-The sergeant had the scientist’s arm pulled over his shoulders.
-His other hand was wrapped around Rush’s waist.
+“We already explained it to you,” Greer said.
+The sergeant had Rush’s arm slung over his shoulders and was dragging the guy through the corridor.
 “Over twenty times.
-You're just going to have to trust us.”
+You're gonna have to trust us.”

 "And you," Greer said.
 “Stop being such a god damned pain in the ass.”

-Young looked at them walking in tandem, in a practiced manner like they had, indeed, done this countless times.
-He felt like he was the one out of sync, not the two of them.
+Young looked at them walking in tandem, like they had, indeed, done this countless times.
+He felt like he was the one out of sync.
+His open link with Rush was no help.
+All it was giving him was strain and pain and iron determination.

 “I trust you," he said.
 “I trust both of you.”